Difference Between GraphDB and RDBMS

 GraphDB vs RDBMS

-RDBMS has some pros in some areas like control of data and sorting of data is defined and also the aggregation of data is good.
-RDBMS is the data storage that occurs in form of relational tables.
+RDBMS has some pros in some areas like control of data and sorting of data defined and also the aggregation of data is good.
+RDBMS is the data storage that occurs in the form of relational tables.

 The tables are comprised of rows and columns in which each row has a key so they can be connected to a specific row.